 - Resident personal details (personal info, photo, admission details)

 - Contact details (contacts of doctors, advocate, emergency and other specialists)

 - Family details (info about relatives and their contact details)

 - Medical conditions (health peculiarities, diagnosed diseases, prescribed treatment, and medications) for nursing home pharmacy software

 - Additional info (communication type, end of life plan, interests, nutrition habits, a prescribed diet, allergies, mobility characteristics, special appliances)

 - Documents attachments

-The nursing home management software may have reminders and alerts to notify the staff about arrival or departure of a new resident, a resident’s birthday, an appointment to a doctor, medical evaluation, or other important events.
+The nursing home management software may have reminders and alerts to notify the staff about the arrival or departure of a new resident, a resident’s birthday, an appointment with a doctor, a medical evaluation, or other important events.

 2. Employee Management